 For the tool to be fully usable and pertinent to different national contexts, it will aim to offer widely applicable methodologies and the scope of valid assumptions to simplify the estimation of revenues generated by the different financing options.
 It will primarily be targeted to national policymakers that wish to develop or strengthen national capacity to model and estimate the fiscal space for social protection and consider new financing options, consistent with international standards and good practices on social protection.

+Chapter 1.
 Conceptual considerations

 This section discusses the main conceptual foundations around fiscal space for social protection considerations.